edreeseg/100-days-of-code/r1-log.md

 ### R1D11

 Super late posting this, been really caught up in wanting to code!
 Overestimated my fortitude yesterday when it comes to Mongo/Mongoose - been reading through documentation to ensure I fully understand.
 I don't want to just breeze through and copy instructions without knowing what I'm doing.
 Also been working more on challenges at CodinGame.
 I'm a big fan of the challenges that have you figure out what sort of solution you need based on the expected output.
 Really works the brain.

+### R1D12

+Spent a lot of the day doing coding exercises against others on CodinGame.
+I've been a fan of that because it's such a change of pace from having my nose in a book, and it's fun to think of clever ways to cut down on code and get it done fast.
+Of course, I've gotta recognize when those techniques are in actuality bad practice that I shouldn't make use of.
+Also read some of "Think Like a Programmer", though I may have to put that one on the backburner once Lambda Starts.